ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 state->numVarPages = 1000;
 ```

-Setup the file interface that allows SBITS to work with any storage device.
+Setup the file interface that allows EmbedDB to work with any storage device.
 More info on setting this up: [Setting up a file interface](fileInterface.md)

 ```c
 char dataPath[] = "dataFile.bin", indexPath[] = "indexFile.bin", varPath[] = "varFile.bin";